fede-vaccaro/hedgedb.github.io/internals/memtable.md

 1. Each partition can be flushed concurrently (this is experimentally proven to be relevant for performance)
-2. Multiple memtable flushes can run in parallel
+2. Multiple Memtable-to-SST flushes can run in parallel (see [Partitioning in HedgeDB](sst.md#key-partitioning-or-sharding))

-After the memtable is flushed to SST files, the new SSTs must be added to the LSM tree **in chronological order**.
+After the Memtable is flushed to SST files, the new SSTs must be added to the LSM tree **in chronological order**.
 Inspired by [this article](https://destel.dev/blog/preserving-order-in-concurrent-go), HedgeDB uses a **semaphore-based permission chain**: